1841 Norwegian parliamentary election

 Parliamentary elections were held in Norway in 1841.
 As political parties were not officially established until 1884, all those elected were independents.
 The number of seats in the Storting was increased from 99 to 100.
 Voter turnout was 51%, although only 5.5% of the country's population was eligible to vote.

 Results

+Of the 100 seats, 43 were won by farmers, sheriffs, church singers and teachers, 41 by civil servants and 16 by people with other professions.